akinsho/bufferline.nvim/README.md

 ![Bufferline screenshot](./screenshots/bufferline_with_numbers.png "Nvim Bufferline")

 This plugin shamelessly attempts to emulate the aesthetics of GUI text editors/Doom Emacs.
+It was inspired by a screenshot of DOOM Emacs using [centaur tabs](https://github.com/ema2159/centaur-tabs).
+I don't intend to copy all of it's functionality though.

 **Status: 🚧 Alpha**